-Because the aim of our experiments is to showcase some of the capabilities of the Lib-INVENT generative model against publicly known and commonly discussed DRD2 target, we remove all compounds sharing a scaffold with compounds found in the dataset obtained by slicing the DRD2 scaffolds according to the set of reactions previously used to slice ChEMBL.
-This way, the training and validation sets are kept independent and the subsequent validation on the DRD2 target remains unbiased.
+We remove all compounds sharing a scaffold with compounds found in the dataset obtained by slicing the DRD2 scaffolds according to the set of reactions previously used to slice ChEMBL39.
+These compounds are neither included in the validation nor in the training set. in this way, the training and validation sets are kept independent and the subsequent external validation on DRD2 remains unbiased.